brunoimbrizi/poly-parse/README.md

 poly-parse
 ==========

-Parses a .poly file from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) and returns a JSON.
+Parses .poly or .node files from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

 > A .poly file represents a PSLG, as well as some additional information.
 PSLG stands for Planar Straight Line Graph, a term familiar to computational geometers.
 By definition, a PSLG is just a list of vertices and segments.
 A .poly file can also contain information about holes and concavities, as well as regional attributes and constraints on the areas of triangles.